fsmawi/acquia-test/docs/development-process.md

 ### Retrospective

+Retrospective is the most important work of the sprint.
 At the end of a sprint, the team will retro on sprint performance and process, and generate ideas for kaizen of the team.

 ## Templates